coryshaw/summarize-webpage-chrome-plugin/README.md

 # GPT Summarizer Chrome Extension

-The GPT Summarizer is a Chrome extension that utilizes OpenAI's powerful GPT models to summarize text content from any webpage.
-This tool is designed to enhance productivity by providing quick insights into web articles, news, and other extensive written materials through a simple, user-friendly interface.
+The GPT Summarizer is a Chrome extension that utilizes OpenAI's powerful GPT models to summarize text content from any webpage and where necessary calls out inaccurate information and one-sided perspectives.

+_The goal of this tool is to:_

+- Enhance productivity providing quick insights into web articles, news, and other extensive written materials with the click of a button.
+- Call out factually incorrect information and one-sided viewpoints in the summary.
+- Bridge the gap between scanning headlines and reading a full article start to finish.
+- Decrease dividing biases caused by social echo chambers.

 ## Features

 - **Quick Summarization**: Summarizes text directly from web pages using OpenAI's GPT model.
 - **Secure API Key Storage**: Uses Chrome's storage API to securely store and retrieve your OpenAI API key.
-- **Calls out Factually Incorrect Information**: If the model detects any factually incorrect information, it will be highlighted in the summary.
+- **Calls out Factually Incorrect Information and One-Sided Viewpoints**: If the model detects any factually incorrect information, it will be highlighted in the summary.
-- **Easy to Use**: Simple interface with the ability to change the API key easily.
+- **Easy to Use**: Click button, get summary.
+It's that simple!

 ## Installation